dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.51/_index.md

 ### CACTWO-5874 (Important)

-**3M™ date fields are grayed out in the Encoder**
+**Solventum™ date fields are grayed out in the Encoder**

-When 3M™ is launched via the Encoder menu and the user changes to APCFinder or DRGFinder, the Admit and Discharge date fields are locked.
+When Solventum™ is launched via the Encoder menu and the user changes to APCFinder or DRGFinder, the Admit and Discharge date fields are locked.
 This has been corrected.

-> [!note] 3M™ Users Only.
+> [!note] Solventum™ Users Only.
-This fix only applies to 3M™ users.
+This fix only applies to Solventum™ users.

 ### CACTWO-5895 (Enhancement)